-London-born London-based David Gates combines studio furniture-making with formal research.
+London-born London-based David combines studio furniture-making with formal research.
 His work is exhibited and collected internationally.
 He received the Gold Award at the Cheongju biennale 2015 and was a winner of the Jerwood Contemporary Makers 2010.
-Gates recently completed a PhD thesis at King's College London having researched the use of talk as an aspect of practice amongst professional craftspeople.
+David holds a PhD by thesis from King's College London having researched the use of talk as an aspect of practice amongst professional craftspeople.

-Trained as a designer he has always found making and the workshop to be the most expedient way to explore ideas, working from sketches and models through to samples and experiments.
+Trained as a designer he has always found making and the workshop to be the most expedient way to explore ideas, working from photographs, sketches, and models through to samples and experiments.
 Recent design and making work centres on the collecting cabinet.
-His various iterations on this form feature numerous types of openings and being explicitly three dimensional play with an idea of having more than one front elevation.
 His work makes use of mass, volume, balance, and structure having a clear relationship to architecture, yet is also wholly functional.
-Spaces, interiors, ledges, and shelves reveal them selves through doors, tambours, drawers, and fall-flaps suggesting places to store and display objects.
-These ideas combine encouraging users to spend time with a piece.
-Works are individually made using hand and machine processes.
-Gates is interested in how the cabinet operates simultaneously as text and context mediating between objects, spaces, and people.
-His work is informed by photographic and drawn fieldwork of the industrial landscape.
-His riverside studio sits in this zone close to the remaining Thames-side wharves and jetties and on the way to the flat landscape of the estuary.
-His workbench looks across to the cranes, buildings, and conveyors of the Tate & Lyle factory.
+Spaces, interiors, ledges, and shelves reveal themselves through doors, tambours, drawers, and fall-flaps suggesting places to store and display objects.

 PhD research 2008 - 2017